gurunandan-bhat/vernarch/content/regions/east-and-northeast.md

 archives of the Anthropological Survey of India, Kolkata.
-The present country huts of Bengal have not only switched over to corrugated sheets for the curvilinear roof, but have even become double-storeyed, with a verandah on the upper floor, though the characteristic slopes of the roof and walls still remain.{{<blockquote position="right">}}the typical vernacular forms range from huts to large houses made of stone, wood and thatch, with some like the Naga huts having surface decoration and carvings on the wood according to their beliefs and traditions.{{</blockquote>}}
+The present country huts of Bengal have not only switched over to corrugated sheets for the curvilinear roof, but have even become double-storeyed, with a verandah on the upper floor, though the characteristic slopes of the roof and walls still remain.

+{{<blockquote position="right">}}the typical vernacular forms range from huts to large houses made of stone, wood and thatch, with some like the Naga huts having surface decoration and carvings on the wood according to their beliefs and traditions.{{</blockquote>}}